Moist, fluffy small batch vanilla bean cupcakes topped with a vanilla bean buttercream.

 - Add in the vanilla bean paste and heavy cream and beat the mixture for an additional minute.

 - Once the cupcakes have completely cooled to room temperature, transfer the frosting to a piping bag and frost each cupcake.
-Top with sprinkles if desired, serve, and enjoy!
+Top with sprinkles, rose petals, or enjoy them as is!